KayHales/kayhales.github.io/_portfolio/portfolio-2.md

 ## Dissertation
 "LGBT People's Sense of Linked Fate: Belonging or Utility?"

+Do LGBT people have a sense of linked fate?
+If so, is it experienced across subgroups and what are the mechanisms for LGBT people's sense of linked fate?
+Linked fate is the sense that what happens to one's group will affect one directly.
+My dissertation uses a combination of quantitative, qualitative, and mixed-methods approaches to find evidence of LGBT people's sense of linked fate, conceptualize a unique theoretical framework, and develop a novel measurement for LGBT people's sense of linked fate.
+I argue that LGBT people's sense of linked fate is a function of both belonging and utility.
+The LGBT community's unique historic and contemporary experiences of social, political, and cultural stigmatization and exclusion, and LGBT people's sense of belonging within the LGBT community.

 ## Manuscripts
 Hales, Kay & Riggle, Ellen.
 Under review.
 "One LGBT Community or Many: Linked Fate in LGBT People."